Lobos de Arga: Plot

-In 1910, in Arga, a small village from Galicia, the Mariño family is cursed by a gypsy woman as punishment for the excesses of the Marquise de Mariño.
+In 1910, in Arga, a small village from Galicia, the Mariño family is cursed by a gypsy woman as punishment for the lustful excesses of the Marquise de Mariño.
 Upon reaching the age of ten, her son becomes a werewolf.

 A hundred years later, Tomás, a struggling novelist and the last descendant of the Mariño family, returns to the village on invitation from its mayor to participate in a ceremony and to seek inspiration within his childhood home: a large and abandoned mansion.
 In his exploration of the village on the following days, he reunites with his childhood friend Calisto and with his uncle Evaristo, the latter of whom has been elected both the town's priest and mayor.
 Despite being touted as the guest of honor, Tomás feels concerned that he is virtually unknown among the locals.
 Further adding to his dismay is the sudden appearance of Mario, his shady publisher on the run from the law.

 On the night of the ceremony, Tomás and Mario are brutally abducted by the villagers and taken to a reinforced barn on the village's outskirts.
 There, upon cryptic prophecies told by Evaristo, the both of them are dropped into a dark labyrinth beneath the village.
 In their search for a way out, they inadvertently awaken the werewolf of legend, who proceeds to give chase.
 Meanwhile, Calisto locates a secret way to the labyrinth and pulls Tomás and Mario out, leaving the werewolf behind.

 The group takes shelter in Calisto's house.
 He explains that the village sought to end a century-old curse by feeding a descendant of the Mariño family, lest another greater curse take effect.
 Furthermore, the villagers have blocked the ways out of the town and disabled Tomás' car.
 Tomás attempts to call his grandmother for help, but his cellphone's reception is too poor for his pleas to go through, and the call drops after a short time.